Uploading Your 3Play Captions and Subtitles to Adobe Premiere Pro

 Step 5: Customize Caption Display in Adobe Premiere Pro

-Adobe Premiere Pro offers tools to adjust the font color, background color, line breaks, timing, and placement of your captions on your video.
+Adobe Premiere Pro offers tools to customize your captions.
+You can adjust the font color, background color, line breaks, timing, and placement of your captions on your video.

 To customize caption display, open the Captions Panel.
 Navigate to Window > Captions, and then select your caption file in the video sequence.
 The Captions Panel should now display where your project file list used to be.